 Visitors come to see vistas, rocky crags, wildflowers in the summer and bouquets of red berries of the mountain ash in the fall.
 The berries are often encased in ice in the fall and winter.
 The combination of high altitude, cool weather, and exposed rocky outcrops creates the necessary habitat for a number of rare and endangered plants.
-Craggy Gardens has been recognized by the state of North Carolina as a Natural Heritage Area and has been recommended as a National Natural Landmark.
+Craggy Gardens has been recognized by the state of North Carolina as a Natural Heritage Area.

 Craggy Gardens Hikes